apendua/knockoutjs-uploader/README.md

 This very simple project aims at producing an upload file manager with a help of [KnockoutJS](http://knockoutjs.com/) framework and a minimal amount of code.
-At this moment the communication with server is done by a very usefull [filepicker](https://www.inkfilepicker.com/) library.
+At this moment the communication with server is done by a very useful [filepicker](https://www.inkfilepicker.com/) library.

 knockout-bindings